Dulles Rail Service Districts

-The Loudoun County Board of Supervisors has adopted Metrorail Service Districts, designed to fund the Metrorail Silver Line extension to Loudoun County.
-The service districts, which are located in the areas surrounding the three planned Loudoun County Metro stations, have been designed to help pay for the construction of the Silver Line to this area of the county and for the ongoing costs of providing the Metrorail service at those stations.
+The Loudoun County Board of Supervisors adopted Metrorail Service Districts, designed to fund the Metrorail Silver Line extension to Loudoun County.
+The service districts, which are located in the areas surrounding the three planned Loudoun County Metro stations, are designed to help pay for the construction of the Silver Line to this area of the county and for the ongoing costs of providing the Metrorail service at those stations.
 An additional real property tax may be levied in the districts for these purposes, at a maximum rate of $0.20 per $100 of assessed property value.

 Is Your Property in the Metrorail Service District?

 Loudoun County has an online tool to determine if a property is in a Metrorail Service District.

 The Board of Supervisors adopted the Metrorail Service Districts in December 2012.
 In March, 2013, the Board directed that minor errors to the map be corrected.
 The item regarding the corrections, prepared for the Board business meeting of March 6, 2013, and the Copy Teste, a summary of the Board's official action, are online:

 - Correction of Scrivener's Error, Metrorail Service District (PDF)

 - Copy Teste: Correction to Scrivener's Error on Approved Map of Metrorail Service District (PDF)

 Adoption of the districts came after an extensive public process, including public information sessions attended by representatives from the county’s Department of Management and Financial Services, the Office of Transportation Services, and the Public Affairs and Communications Division, along with representatives from the Washington Metropolitan Area Transit Authority and the Metropolitan Washington Airports Authority.

 - The Board of Supervisors held a public hearing on the proposed districts on Wednesday, October 17, 2012.